Canada Post: Brand overview

 1998 – today

-The Canada Post logo stands out with a blue rectangle that cleverly uses two names, “Canada Postes” on top and “Canada Post” below, separated by a red circle with a white airplane inside.
-This airplane represents fast and modern communication, bridging old-fashioned mail with today’s speed.
+The Canada Post logo features a blue rectangle cleverly containing two names: “Canada Postes” on top and “Canada Post” below.
+The two names are separated by a red circle with a white airplane inside.
+The airplane represents fast and modern communication, bridging old-fashioned mail with today’s speed.
 Both names are in the same big, bold, and smooth font, giving the logo a clean and professional look.

 A thin line divides the logo in half, showing Canada Post’s service to both English and French speakers in Canada.
 The bright colors make the logo look friendly and appealing, avoiding a too-formal style.

-This logo does a great job showing what Canada Post does – connecting people within Canada and around the world.
-It mixes traditional and new ways of sending messages, showing the company’s modern role without forgetting its history.
+This logo does a great job of demonstrating what Canada Post does—connecting people within Canada and around the world.
+It mixes traditional and new ways of sending messages, demonstrating the company’s modern role without forgetting its history.
 The logo’s design and colors tell everyone about Canada Post’s goal to deliver mail effectively and include everyone, making it stand out in a simple yet powerful way.